Crell/ApiProblem/README.md

 [![Build Status](https://secure.travis-ci.org/Crell/ApiProblem.png)](http://travis-ci.org/crell/ApiProblem)

-This library provides a simple and straightforward implementation of the [IETF API-Problem specification][1], currently in draft 7.
+This library provides a simple and straightforward implementation of the [IETF Problem specification][1], RFC 7809.

-API-Problem is a simple specification for formatting error responses from RESTful APIs on the web.
+RFC 7809 is a simple specification for formatting error responses from RESTful APIs on the web.
 This library provides a simple and convenient way to interact with that specification.
-It supports generating and parsing API-Problem messages, in both JSON and XML variants.
+It supports generating and parsing RFC 7809 messages, in both JSON and XML variants.

 ## Generating responses